Synerise/synerise-design/packages/components/badge/README.md

 ---

-- To indicate the status of the object: active, inactive, error, success, in process.
+- To indicate the status of an object: active, inactive, error, success, in process.
 - To draw attention to unread notifications.

 ## Component anatomy

 ---

-This is a complex component which means it consists of more components:
+This is a complex component, which means it consists of more components:

 - [typography](/docs/components/typography/)